adw-calara/MyRoofRecharge_Proposals/replit.md

 ## Purpose
 - Generate branded Word document proposals for GoNano roof treatment services
 - Include company logo and aerial property images in proposals
+- Display product-specific images for each GoNano product
 - Calculate investment costs and savings compared to roof replacement
 - Streamline the proposal creation process for sales representatives